NCBI-Hackathons/Plasmitron/README.md

 ## Outputs

- 1. A list of potential plasmid sequences present in the dataset.
+ 1. A list of potential plasmid sequences present in the dataset, along with the coverage percentage.

 ## Workflow